 SAT & ACT ACCOMMODATIONS – Overview and Resources

 If you are wondering about how to get accommodations for the SAT and ACT, this post is a good place to start.
 You’ll get an overview of the process along with links to helpful resources.
-Please keep in mind that Summit offers free practice tests with extended time.
+Please keep in mind that Summit offers extended time options for our free practice tests.
 If you’ve read any of our other articles, you have learned that taking a practice test is the first step in test preparation for your student.

 Students who have documented learning differences (or English Learners) may qualify for accommodations from both the College Board and the ACT.
 While 50% extended time (i.e. time and a half) is the most common accommodation, other types are outlined in the table below.

 The most efficient way to apply for accommodations is by working with your school to submit requests.
 In fact, the testing organizations strongly encourage this.
 Many schools have a designated educator who coordinates and submits the accommodations applications on your behalf on the testing organizations’ websites.
 School officials offer the advantage of having gone through the process with other students.